Here are 5 things that property investors need to know about the London property market now.

 Brexit, at the heart of it all, speaks volumes that the spirit of democracy is alive and well in the UK.
 The road ahead will be bumpy for a spell, but in the long term, the UK and London will right itself around.
 The pound will rise again and smart investors will take advantage of the lower currency now while they still can.
 Once the dust settles, the property markets will regain its momentum and by then, prices will skyrocket again.
 Opportunity does not knock twice.

 Interested in London property?
-CSI PROP is pre-launching Western Circus, a brand new development in Zone 2, London (W3).
+Call us to find out more about our London projects, one of which is in Zone 2, London (W3).
 The development is 4 minutes walk to the Red Line Tube, which takes you directly to London’s shopping district and universities under 20 minutes.
 The Acton Main Line Station, also within walking distance from Western Circus takes you directly London Paddington in about 9 minutes.
 Units are selling fast.
 Call us NOW for info at 03-2162 2260 or email at firstname.lastname@example.org, or fill out the form below for details.

 -- By Vivienne Pal